 Users will also appreciate that the De’Longhi Ceramic heater includes an oscillation function, allowing it to blow hot air from wall to wall instead of simply blasting heat at a single target all night.

-Honestly the only real drawback of the De’Longhi is the same drawback you’ll find with any electric model: You’ve gotta plug it in.
-For campers using dedicated hookups, generators, or portable power supplies, this will be a non-issue, but considering the lack of power outlets in the backcountry or in more primitive camping sites, your options here are definitely limited.
-Still, it’s a fantastic heater for anyone with access to electricity and is also surprisingly affordable considering its output and convenience features.
+The main drawback of the De’Longhi is that it’s a full-scale 1500-watt heater, which means you’ve pretty much gotta have access to shore power to make it work.
+For campers using shore power or gas generators, this will be a non-issue, but it just isn’t a viable option for most portable battery power stations.
+Still, it’s a fantastic heater for anyone with access to ample electricity and is also surprisingly affordable considering its output and convenience features.

 |– Impressive heat for its compact size|